beeware/Python-iOS-template/README.rst

 Python iOS Template
 ===================

-A template for building Python 3.5 apps that will run under iOS.
+A template for building Python apps that will run under iOS.

+**This repository branch contains a template for Python 3.5**.
+Other Python versions are available by cloning other branches of repository.

 Using this template
 -------------------